Variables

 Config Variables

-For example, let's say that a bot needs to connect to a specific external API.
-Rather than hardcoding the API key directly into the bot's code, you can create a config variable (say api_key
+For example, let's say that a AI-agent needs to connect to a specific external API.
+Rather than hardcoding the API key directly into the AI-agent's code, you can create a config variable (say api_key

 ) and store the value there.
-If the API key needs to be updated, the bot builder can simply change the value of the api_key without modifying the bot's code.
+If the API key needs to be updated, the AI-agent builder can simply change the value of the api_key without modifying the AI-agent's code.

 To create a config variable, follow these steps: